ezy/w/README.md

-# WETA api demo
+# W api demo

-Here's the work up to 2.1 outlined in the brief sent through by Sheryn.
+Here's the work up to 2.1 outlined in the brief sent through.
 It should give an idea of how I structure and comment code.
 My Rails is rusty enough that it was going to be reasonably onerous to complete the non-standard tasks outlined in the brief.
-I can talk (hopefully intelligently) about why this is so if required (along the lines of Rails is a giant ORM for your preferred db so using it without one doesn't make much sense).
+I can talk (hopefully intelligently) about why this is so if required:

+* Rails is setup in an ORM like structure for use with a db
+* ActiveModel and ActionController are tightly coupled
+* Microservices architecture allows for smaller apps to do specific tasks - in this case node converting data to api presentation

 ## Project setup